Variational Benchmarks for Quantum Many-Body Problems: Benchmarking variational algorithms

 \subsection{Choice of problems}

 There is large freedom in the choice of many-body quantum problems that can be used to benchmark computational techniques.
 In this work, we have decided to focus on lattice Hamiltonians.
 These are minimal models of strong correlations and typically capture the essence of many physical systems.
 Lattice models first rose to prominence within classical statistical mechanics with the definition of the Ising model~\cite{nissHistoryLenzIsing2008}.
-Within solid-state physics, they find their roots in tight binding approaches to describe the electronic band structure~\cite{PhysRev.94.1498}.
-More recently, within the second quantization formalism, they are routinely used in different areas of physics to understand the low energy behavior of unconventional quantum phases and transitions among them~\cite{sachdev2001quantum,wen2004quantum}.
-In this regard, the transverse-field Ising model (TFIM) provides the simplest example of a zero-temperature phase transition purely driven by quantum fluctuations between a paramagnet and a ferromagnet as seen, e.g., in the Ising ferromagnet LiHoF$_4$~\cite{PhysRevLett.77.940,sachdev2001quantum}.
-Another prominent example are the various quantum impurity models, in which a localized interacting degree of freedom is embedded into a non-interacting bulk, such as the Anderson impurity model~\cite{PhysRev.124.41}.
-Quantum impurity models are central to quantum embedding methods such as DMFT~\cite{georges_dmft_1996} and also have applications to nanoelectronic devices~\cite{Kouwenhoven_2001}.
+Within solid-state physics, they stem from tight binding approaches to describe the electronic band structure~\cite{PhysRev.94.1498}.
+More recently, within the second quantization formalism, they are routinely used in different areas of physics to understand the low-energy behavior of unconventional quantum phases and transitions among them~\cite{sachdev2001quantum,wen2004quantum}.
+In this regard, the transverse-field Ising model (TFIM) provides the simplest example of a zero-temperature phase transition purely driven by quantum fluctuations between a paramagnet and a ferromagnet as seen, for example, in the Ising ferromagnet LiHoF$_4$~\cite{PhysRevLett.77.940,sachdev2001quantum}.
+Other prominent examples are the various quantum impurity models, in which a localized interacting degree of freedom is embedded into a non-interacting bulk, such as the Anderson impurity model~\cite{PhysRev.124.41}.
+Quantum impurity models are central to quantum embedding methods, such as DMFT~\cite{georges_dmft_1996}, and have applications to nanoelectronic devices~\cite{Kouwenhoven_2001}.
 Their lattice generalizations, such as the Kondo lattice model, describe heavy fermion systems with 4f or 5f atoms, such as Ce or U~\cite{hewson_1993}.